Jrgailey/grails-rpm/README.md

 ==========

 Create a configurable rpm from your grails artifacts.
+This a fork from the [wotifgroup grails-rpm repo](https://github.com/wotifgroup/grails-rpm).

 ## Quick start
 Here's a sample rpm configuration that you can drop into BuildConfig.groovy: